Alan Ritchson: Personal life

+Religious and political views

+Ritchson is a practicing Christian.
+He frequently discusses the significance of his faith, and has expressed a desire to support the development of Christian films in Hollywood.
+He started the YouTube channel InstaChurch, in January 2022, where he discusses his convictions.
+Though raised Catholic, he does not consider himself as such, stating "I can't for one second support the Catholic Church while there are still cardinals, bishops and priests being passed around with known pedophilic tendencies."

 On April 3, 2024, The Hollywood Reporter published an interview of Ritchson in which he says that he had once been sexually assaulted by a "very famous photographer" and for this reason, he left his modeling career.
 He described the modeling industry as "legalized sex trafficking" for photographers.
 In the same interview, Ritchson also criticized Christian supporters of Donald Trump, saying: "Trump is a rapist and a con man, and yet the entire Christian church seems to treat him like he's their poster child and it's unreal.
 I don't understand it."

 In a February 2025 interview with GQ, Ritchson indicated that former congressman Matt Gaetz had been a classmate of his.
 Ritchson called Gaetz an "adversary" and "not a good dude".
+In the same interview, he expressed admiration for US senator Bernie Sanders, calling him a "hero".

+Ritchson has expressed support for psychedelic therapy, and credits MDMA with treating his suicidal ideation.